Gib & Sneaky Pete |

 Coincidence also had a hand in the band's summons to Memphis.
 Local attorney Steve Weaver represents the Burrito Brothers' manager, Doc Field, so when Weaver found out the band was starting over, he placed a call to Memphis' Star Stage, Inc., another client.
 A deal was struck linking up Star Stage and the band.

 Next, Star Stage president Larry McKeehan got together with Memphis Sound Productions' Tim Goodwin and John Fleskes, and the two companies decided to embark on a joint venture to record and prmote the re-formed Flying Burrito Brothers.
 The end result is that Guilbeau, fellow Burrito Brother Sneaky Pete Kleinow and a handful of other musicians spent a week in Memphis Sound Productions early last month and cut six sides for Star Stage to shop to labels.
-The new songs, co-produced by Guilbeau and Star Stage's Danny Jones, with assictance from Kleinow, are "not a hell of a lot different than what we sounded like in 1969." according to Guilbeau.

 "We're still doing Flying Burrito Brothers-type material, but the recording technology is a lot better."